MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/role-conversion-using-minrole-in-sharepoint-server-2016.md

 description: "Learn about how to convert your server roles in a SharePoint farm deployment using MinRole.
 MinRole help administrators select the right server role when provisioning SharePoint Server."
 ---

-# Role conversion using MinRole in SharePoint Servers 2016 and 2019
+# Role conversion using MinRole in SharePoint Servers 2016, 2019 and Subscription Edition

 [!INCLUDE[appliesto-xxx-2016-2019-SUB-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]